On this page

 Navigate to the Setup > Account > Organization & Sites.

 On the Organization screen, select the default time zone for your organization, and then the default language.

 Scroll down.
 Under Sites, click Add on the right.

 Complete the requested information.
 A red asterisk represents a required field.

 The name that will display in the Site field throughout your SWSD

 The address of the site

-Provide a meaningful explanation for your benefit
+Provide a meaningful explanation that benefits your organization

-This is important when determining approval levels
+Important when determining approval levels

 Must be selected out of the Business hours created